reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

  7    Checked 23 theorems; No failures!
 ```

 At compile time, Reach conducts a mathematical proof that the expression always evaluates to `true`.
 We use the [verification engine](https://docs.reach.sh/guide-assert.html) to prove that an attack would do what we expect.
-But, it's better to use verification to show that _no flaws_ exist and that _no attack_ is possible.
+But it's better to use verification to show that _no flaws_ exist and that _no attack_ is possible.

 Reach will check a certain number of theorems even without explicit `require` and `assert` statements.
 Let's see these theorems in action by inserting an error into the program.